Vietnamese Centipede Principle Facts

 - This particular species of centipede represents the only one to have a human fatality attributed to a bite (or maybe to allergic reaction).
 That is a dubious record to hold.

-- Despite the common name, this insect inhabits more than just Vietnam.
+- Despite the common name, this arthropod inhabits more than just Vietnam.
 It actually lives in a fairly wide endemic range.

-- For an insect, it possesses a rather long lifespan.
+- For an arthropod, it possesses a rather long lifespan.
 Some individuals have lived for as much as ten years.
 In addition, achieving their complete growth can take almost 3 years.

 Vietnamese Centipede Physical Description